Jaybro/pico_tree/README.md

 # Capabilities

 * Kd Tree
-  * Nearest neighbors, radius, box and custom searches.
+  * Nearest neighbors, radius, and box searches.
+  * Customizable nearest neighbor searches, [metrics](https://en.wikipedia.org/wiki/Metric_(mathematics)) and tree splitting techniques.

 The examples show how PicoTree can be used:

-* Creating an [adaptor](./examples/pico_common/pico_adaptor.hpp) to interface with the input point clouds.
+* Creating an [adaptor](./examples/pico_common/pico_adaptor.hpp) to interface with input point clouds.
 * Searching using the [Kdtree](./examples/kd_tree/kd_tree.cpp) and creating a custom search visitor (for finding approximate nearest neighbors).
 * Using [Eigen](./examples/eigen/) data types.